bluewave-labs/verifywise/README.md

 - **Risk management teams**: Groups tasked with identifying and mitigating AI-related risks.
 - **Legal and privacy teams**: Professionals addressing the legal and ethical implications of AI use.
 - **AI developers**: Teams working on AI projects who need to ensure compliance and responsible development.

-## Why now?

-- **Urgent need for regulatory compliance:** Regulations establish clear rules for AI applications, creating a need for organizations to comply with legal requirements.
-- **Complexity of compliance:** Companies will require governance tools to help them navigate a changing regulatory landscape.
-- **Growing concerns for ethical AI:** There is a strong push from governments, businesses, and consumers for more ethical and transparent AI systems.
-- **Good timing with global AI expansion:** Launching an open-source AI governance application now aligns with the AI adoption trend across industries (e.g., healthcare, finance), addressing the need for a deployable governance solution.

 ## Features